 Furniture and inventory

-Please find an inventory list for rooms in Tietgenkollegiet here.
-All beds are 105x200cm.
+Please find an inventory list for rooms in Tietgenkollegiet.
+All beds are 120x200cm.

-Please note: We never provide bedlinen, duvets, or pillows.
+Please note: All the rooms are furnished but you need to bring your own bedding, towels, cutlery and cooking utensils.
 Please bring or buy what you require.
-We also do not provide kitchen items (e.g. pots, pans, plates, etc.), however you will often find that previous tenants have left kitchen items for you to use.
+However you might find that previous tenants have left kitchen items for you to use.
 Therefore it is often worth moving in first and checking this before buying kitchen items.

-Internet access is included in the overall rent, as are free telephone calls within the building as well as an intranet connection.
+Internet access is included in the overall rent, as are free telephone calls within the building and an intranet connection.